 Are There Any Downsides to Joining a Podcast Network?

-At Parents on Demand, we understand that this is has historically been an issue for podcasters on other podcast networks, and we make sure to do things differently.
-We want you to have full control over your podcast and brand, and just want to develop a mutually beneficial relationship.
+At Parents On Demand, we understand this has historically been an issue for podcasters on other podcast networks, so we do things differently.
+We want you to have full control over your podcast and brand, and we just want to develop a mutually beneficial relationship with you.
 If you have any questions about how this works with Parents on Demand, feel free to contact us and ask!

 What Do the Networks Require to Join?